 Start mowing the lawn if the weather is mild.
 Cut with the mower set at its highest setting.
 March is a good time to start attacking the moss in your lawn.
 You can use a moss killer or rake it out with a scarifying rake.
 Any loose thatch can be collected with a rotary mower and composted.
 If you are left with really bad bare patches, overseed them and sprinkle a little compost on top.

 In the Greenhouse

 Plenty to be getting on with inside.
 From sowing seeds of bedding and vegetable plants, to re-potting young plants and cuttings taken last year.
 Start Canna, Begonia and Dahlia tubers into growth now for earlier blooms.
 Watch out for pests and fungal diseases and deal with them as early as possible.

 – Our fantastic range of Camellias.

-– Young Starter Plants – if you enjoy fresh plants and vegetables but don’t have the time or inclination to nurse a plant from seed then our young plant ranges are the perfect option for you!
+– Young Starter Plants (only available from The Gardener’s Garden Centre, Rushmore Hill) – if you enjoy fresh plants and vegetables but don’t have the time or inclination to nurse a plant from seed then our young plant ranges are the perfect option for you!
 For the keen gardener, our starter plants give you more satisfaction than buying finished plants, as you watch your floral creations develop and bloom, and saves you money without the stress of propagating from seed or cuttings.

 The young plants will be ready to plant out from about mid May, until then they will need to be protected (ideally in a greenhouse but a window sill will do).
 We also have a whole range of solutions to help anyone having a go at growing their own!